IMAXT/imc-nuclear-segmentation/docs/usage.rst

     name: imc
     extra_pip_packages: imc-pipeline

-    img_path: /data/meds1_a/imaxtapp/incoming/MA1-0002/IMC	# Path to input IMC image files.
-This is where you keep IMC images that you want to analyze.
+    img_path: /data/meds1_a/imaxtapp/incoming/MA1-0002/IMC	# Path to files associated with an IMC run.
+The path should contain either (a) a series of TIF files (*tif *tiff), where each file name is associated with an IMC channel and files together belong to an IMC run (e.g. 23 files if there are 23 channels) or (b) Q00X (x=1, 2, ...) folders.
     output_path: /data/meds1_b/imaxt/imc/MA1-0002		# Path to IMC pipeline output products (results of analysis are recorded here)

     n_buff: 1							# [pixels ; Recommended 0 < n_buff < 5 ] This is the width of periphery (or thickness of the edge) around each detected nucleus within which, the pipeline estimates the mean value of pixel intensities.
 If set to zero (=0), the pipeline does not measure any pixel intensity within the edges of detected nuclei.
 If too large e.g. > 5 [pixels], then there is a risk that the periphery is merged with peripheries of nearby cells (unless the cell is located in an isolated area)